-To manage the challenges of using opioids in palliative care, the government should incorporate properly drug usage requirements into its plans and regulate the use of opioids by monitoring the availability of drugs for therapeutic purposes(121) Also, the provision of training programs concerning the application of opioids and its availability to physicians, nurses, pharmacists, and top government officials who play an important role in supplying medications seem to be effective measurements(122).
-Since in some countries, including Iran, the usage of opioids is under the influence of attitudes and culture, and the fear of drug addiction is one of the major (123)challenges that stem from knowledge deficiencies(124) raising , awareness of parents concerning the opioids and their usage purposes can facilitate their acceptance the of application of opioids to their children.
+To manage the challenges of using opioids in palliative care, the government should incorporate properly drug usage requirements into its plans and regulate the use of opioids by monitoring the availability of drugs for therapeutic purposes(121) Also, the provision of training programs concerning application of opioids and its availability to physicians, nurses, pharmacists, and top government officials who play important role in supplying medications seem to be effective measurements(122).
+Since in some countries, including Iran, the usage of opioids is under the influence of attitudes and culture, and the fear of drug addiction is one of the major challenges (123)that stem from knowledge deficiencies(124), raising awareness of parents concerning the opioids and their usage purposes can acceptance facilitate their of the application of opioids to their children.